 The "root zone" is the highest level of the domain name system and lists all of the top-level domains available under that system, complete with associated technical details.

-There are a range of different details that each operator can provide with respect to their top-level domain (TLD), although as a bare minimum they must provide two name server (NS) addresses, which provide details to all the domains underneath that TLD e.g. 'example.com', and a glue record (A) that provides a machine-readable IP address for the same servers.
+There are a range of different details that each operator can provide with respect to their top-level domain (TLD), although as a bare minimum they must provide two name server (NS) addresses, which provide details to all the domains underneath that TLD e.g., 'example.com', and a glue record (A) that provides a machine-readable IP address for the same servers.

 In addition, TLD operators provide details over who to contact if there are any issues, security details such as "signing keys" that are used to verify that the data is coming from the right person, and the name(s) of those authorized to make changes to these details.